TramLuu113/Direct-Marketing-System-Development/README.md

 - Assess and address class imbalance if present.
 5. Modeling
 - Model 1: Logistic Regression (Baseline Model): Implement logistic regression as a baseline model for initial evaluation.
-- Model 2: Hyperparameter Tuning: Perform hyperparameter tuning via grid search: Run at least two different algorithms with at least 10 different hyperparameter-combinations.
+- Model 2: Hyperparameter Tuning: Perform hyperparameter tuning via grid search: Run at least two different algorithms with at least 10 different hyperparameter combinations.
 Identify the most promising model based on performance metrics.
 6. Model Evaluation
 - Evaluate all model fits using core parameters: Accuracy and Area Under Curve (AUC), ROC curves.
 7. Final Model Selection
 Report the final model that best fits the data based on AUC and overfitting control.

+## Management Presentation
+The presentation contains core findings and the selected final model effectively.
+Present findings clearly and concisely suitable for stakeholders with limited data science knowledge.